 Risk Risk definition Risk background and significance Mitigation technique Quantitative analysis 1c) Currency risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The vast majority of the net assets of the Fund are denominated in sterling, with the effect that the balance sheet and total return cannot be materially affected by currency movements.
 Given this, the Manager does not consider the Fund has a significant exposure to currency risk.
 As the Manager does not consider the Fund has significant exposure to currency risk, no formal mitigation techniques are adopted by the Investment Adviser or the Manager.
 Not applicable.
 2) Credit risk This is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
 This includes counterparty risk and issuer risk.
 Certain transactions in securities the Fund enters into expose it to the risk that the counterparty will not deliver the investments for a purchase, or cash for a sale after the Fund has fulfilled its responsibilities.
 Given the mitigation techniques followed, the Manager does not consider the Fund has a significant exposure to counterparty risk.
-Issuer risk is considered to be significant as the majority of the Fund's assets are collective investment schemes where the issuer has monetary obligations to the Fund.
+Issuer risk is not considered to be significant as the vast majority of the Fund's assets are equity shares and other investments where the issuer has no monetary obligations to the Fund.
 The Fund only buys and sells investments through brokers which have been approved by the Manager as an acceptable counterparty.
 In addition, limits are set to the exposure to any individual broker that may exist at any time, and changes in brokers' financial ratings are reviewed.
-The Fund's assets including cash are held on trust for the benefit of unitholders by the Trustee.
-The financial position of the Trustee is itself monitored on a regular basis by the Manager.
 Not applicable.
 3) Liquidity risk The risk that the Fund will encounter difficulty in meeting obligations associated with financial liabilities, including redemption liability.
 All of the Fund's financial assets are considered to be readily realisable in accordance with the market practices of the exchange on which they are traded.
 Given this, the Manager does not consider that the Fund has a significant exposure to liquidity risk.
 In general, the Investment Adviser manages the Fund's cash to ensure it can meet its liabilities.
 Where investments cannot be realised in time to meet any potential liability, the Fund may borrow up to 10% of its value to ensure settlement.
 Not applicable.